sourcenetwork/docs.source.network/docs/query-specification/filtering.md

 }
 ```

 An important thing to note about the above query is the `_and` conditional.
-Even though AND is assumed, if we have two filters on the same field, we MUST specify the `_and` operator, since JSON objects cannot contain duplicate fields.
+Even though AND is assumed, if we have two filters on the same field, we MUST specify the `_and` operator.
+This is because JSON objects cannot contain duplicate fields.

 >**Invalid**:
 `filter: { rating: { _gte: 4 }, rating { _lte: 5 } }`
 >**Valid**: